There Is No Bad Weather, Only Inappropriate Clothing

 From Folk Wisdom to Cultural Mainstay

 Even high society found the advice practical.
 The Duchess of Windsor, Wallis Simpson, mentioned it in 1960 after a rainy European holiday.
-She attributed it to an acquaintance, demonstrating its relevance across different social circles.
+She attributed it to an acquaintance.
+This demonstrated its relevance across different social circles.
 The message was universal: your comfort is your responsibility.

 A Modern Mantra for the Outdoors

-More recently, people have linked the saying to modern adventurers like Sir Ranulph Fiennes and the beloved British guidebook author Alfred Wainwright.
-While these attributions are likely inaccurate from a historical standpoint, they show a continuing desire to connect this timeless wisdom with contemporary icons of outdoor exploration and resilience.
+More recently, people have linked the saying to modern adventurers like Sir Ranulph Fiennes and Alfred Wainwright.
+While these attributions are likely inaccurate historically, they show a continuing desire to connect this timeless wisdom with contemporary icons.
+Icons of outdoor exploration and resilience attract us.
+Yet the original “there is no bad weather, only inappropriate clothing quote origin” remains grounded in 19th-century German practicality.

 The Philosophy of Preparedness